About USTA Junior

 The rating descriptions are generalizations about skill levels and are simply here to guide you.
 You may find that you play above or below the category, depending on your competitive ability.
 The rating level you choose is not meant to be permanent and may be adjusted as your skills change or as your match play demonstrates the need for reclassification.
 Ultimately, your rating is based upon match results.

 Be sure to rate yourself accurately.
-For example, if you are a 3.5 player and are planning to play on a 3.5 and a 4.0 team, you must self-rate at 3.5.
-If you self-rate at 4.0 you would not be allowed to play on a 3.5 team.
+For example, if you are planning to play on an intermediate level JTT team, your rating must be below a 3.5.
+If you self-rate above a 3.5, you would not be allowed to play on that intermediate team.

 Once you declare an initial self-rating, you are bound by it until you generate a dynamic rating.